gwaidan/metro-modular/ColonelMIDI/readme.md

 -3.6V zener diodes to protect USB data lines against over/reverse voltage transients;

--modern SOT236 high-current CMOS schmitt triggers for LED driving and signal buffering;
+-modern SOT236 high-current CMOS schmitt triggers for LED driving and signal buffering (good soldering practice/warmup for the GM5 chip...);

 -all LEDs located directly in front of the ports they indicate;